hms-networks/flexy-thingworx-connector/README.md

 ###### Properties

 1. *talk2MDeviceName*: A string property that the GenericEwonDeviceDirect services use to identify the referenced Ewon on Talk2M.
-Devices connected using the direct data path may have a different name in Talk2M than what appears in Thingworx, thus it must be explicitly set for direct data path things.
+Devices connected using the direct data path may have a different name in Talk2M than what appears in Thingworx, thus it must be explicitly set for direct data path Things.

 ###### Services